ssaket/eye-tracking-methods/README.md

   - Optics (lense, light)
   - pupil
   - eye muscles

+**Homework:**
+  - Work through some Python tutorial.
+Needs to cover basic math needed for the course.
+  - Some basic programming exercises.
+    1. Read some from a `.csv` file.
+    2. Make a simple plot of the data and save it in a file.
+    3. Calculate some basic summary statistics (mean, standard deviation, median, median absolute deviation, …).
+    4. Write data to a `.csv` file.
+  - Read relevant chapter in Holmqvist et al.

 ### Week 02 (Oct 27): Topics for group projects
 Presenter: Bene, Titus